SUB & E.I.

 How long do I have to apply for S&A or WSIB E.I. waiting period upon my return to work?

 The time frame E.I. allows is a 3 week window to apply for E.I. waiting period.
-Please note: The best advice I can give to any member is if you’re not sure, please contact the SUB office or cell phone or email Brad or Larry.
+Please note: The best advice I can give to any member is if you’re not sure, please contact the SUB office or cell phone or email Vince Filice.
 Mistakes mean delays in getting your claim finalized which only leads to delays in payments.

 How are SUB Credits Calculated?